 Mirador de Aldehuela

-Also, there’s a restaurant right on the viewpoint, which allows you to take in the views while enjoying the views, and it’s not even that expensive!
+Also, there’s a restaurant there to enjoy the views with a drink or a meal, and it’s not even that expensive!
 The name is La Pilastra del Torero.
-Unfortunately it was still closed when I visited, but this is another place for nice photos.
+Unfortunately, it was still closed when I visited, but this is another place for nice photos.

 Casa del Gigante